 This post was written for 5.9.
 Only a few things have changed for 6.0.

 5.9 will be the first release to support the graphics on Broadwell CPUs.
 This is anything that looks like i5-5xxx.
 There are a few minor quirks, but generally it works well.
 There’s no support for the new Skylake models, however.
 They’ll probably work with the VESA driver but minus suspend/resume/acceleration (just as 5.8 did with Broadwell).

 The iwm driver has gotten better and along with the older iwn now supports 802.11n.
 Note that the three models supported by iwm (7260, 7265, and 3160) are those frequently found on Broadwell era systems.
-The similarly numbered 3165 (such as found on a Braswell NUC) and 8260 series found with Skylake are not supported.
+The similarly numbered 3165 (such as found on a Braswell NUC) and 8260 series found with Skylake are only supported by 6.0.

 UEFI boot support means systems that lack BIOS compat will work now.